-Ban d Demonstration of knowledge and understanding of mental health conditions and/or mental wellbeing and treatments agree assis thera care agreed ways of working when assisting to carry out appropriate therapeutic interventions and/or care or support for individuals as delegated by the mental health of strategies and/or iques for support and care assisting to carry out opriate therapeutic rentions as delegated by the all health team Observing, recording, selecting and/or presenting/reporting data and/or handling information when assisting to carry out appropriate clinical interventions and/or care or support for individuals as delegated by the mental health team Mark Descriptor Mark Descriptor Mark Descriptor Mar k Descriptor 2 2 The student demonstrates reasonable application of knowledge of mental health conditions and mental wellbeing and/or a satisfactory understanding of how mental health conditions and wellbeing can impact on the individual and others in terms of emotions, thinking and behaviour, which is partially sustained throughout the student's practice.
+Band Demonstration of knowledge and understanding of mental health conditions and/or mental wellbeing and treatments cation of best practice and ed ways of working when ting to carry out appropriate peutic interventions and/or or support for individuals as lated by the mental health Use of strategies and/or techniques for support and care when assisting to carry out appropriate therapeutic interventions as delegated by the mental health team Observing, recording, selecting and/or presenting/reporting data and/or handling information when assisting to carry out appropriate clinical interventions and/or care or support for individuals as delegated by the mental health team Mark Descriptor Mark Descriptor Mark Descriptor Mar k Descriptor 2 2 The student demonstrates reasonable application of knowledge of mental health conditions and mental wellbeing and/or a satisfactory understanding of how mental health conditions and wellbeing can impact on the individual and others in terms of emotions, thinking and behaviour, which is partially sustained throughout the student's practice.
 2 The student demonstrates a reasonably effective application of delegated therapeutic interventions and/or care or support for individuals, that is sometimes in line with best practice guidelines and agreed ways of working.
 The student is reasonably effective at working collaboratively with individuals, carers and other healthcare professionals, which is sufficiently within scope of role.
 2 The student sometimes assists registered practitioners to implement appropriate strategies and/or techniques in a reasonably effective way.
 The student provides satisfactory support for individuals with mental health and wellbeing needs that partially suits the particular purpose.
 2 The student observes, records, selects and/or represents/reports data and/or information in a reasonably effective and partially clear way, when assisting to carry out appropriate therapeutic interventions and/or care or support for individuals as delegated by the mental health team.

-Ban d unde cond onstration of knowledge and erstanding of mental health litions and/or mental being and treatments agreed ways of working when assisting to carry out appropriate therapeutic interventions and/or care or support for individuals as of strategies and/or iques for support and care assisting to carry out opriate therapeutic rentions as delegated by the all health team Observing, recording, selecting and/or presenting/reporting data and/or handling information when assisting to carry out appropriate clinical interventions and/or care or support for individuals as delegated by the mental health team Mark Descriptor Mark Descriptor Mark Descriptor Mar k Descriptor 1 1 The student demonstrates limited application of knowledge of mental health conditions and mental wellbeing and/or a basic understanding of how mental health conditions and wellbeing can impact on the individual and others in terms of emotions, thinking and behaviour, which is fragmented throughout the student's practice.
+Band understanding of mental health conditions and/or mental wellbeing and treatments agreed ways of working when assisting to carry out appropriate therapeutic interventions and/or care or support for individuals as of strategies and/or iques for support and care assisting to carry out opriate therapeutic rentions as delegated by the al health team Observing, recording, selecting and/or presenting/reporting data and/or handling information when assisting to carry out appropriate clinical interventions and/or care or support for individuals as delegated by the mental health team Mark Descriptor Mark Descriptor Mark Descriptor Mar k Descriptor 1 1 The student demonstrates limited application of knowledge of mental health conditions and mental wellbeing and/or a basic understanding of how mental health conditions and wellbeing can impact on the individual and others in terms of emotions, thinking and behaviour, which is fragmented throughout the student's practice.
 1 The student demonstrates minimally effective application of delegated therapeutic interventions and/or care or support for individuals, that is occasionally in line with best practice guidelines and agreed ways of working.
 The student is minimally effective at working collaboratively with individuals, carers and other healthcare professionals, which is minimally within scope of role.
 1 The student occasionally assists registered practitioners to implement appropriate strategies and/or techniques in a minimally effective way.
 The student provides basic support for individuals with mental health and wellbeing needs that rarely suits the particular purpose.
 1 The student observes, records, selects and/or represents/reports data and/or information in a minimally effective and clear way, when assisting to carry out appropriate therapeutic interventions and/or care or support for individuals as delegated by the mental health team.